TuringGpt/Dashboard_Clone/envs/hr_management/tools/interface_2/policy.md

 - Check that HR Manager and Compliance Officer approvals are obtained.
 If approvals are missing, then output 'Halt: Required approvals missing'
 - Set employee status to 'terminated' and update user status to 'inactive'
 - Generate termination documents and archive them in the document storage system
-- Log all offboarding steps in the audit logs

 ### Document Upload & Management
 - Validate that the document type is supported and all required metadata is provided.
 If document type is unsupported or metadata is missing, then output 'Halt: Invalid document metadata: [list]'